MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/set-up-targeted-communications.md

 - **Admins**: Make sure tags is turned on for your organization.
 In the Teams admin center, go to **Teams** > **Teams settings**.
 Under **Tagging**, check that the **Who can manage tags** setting is set to an option other than **Not enabled**.

-- **Team owners**: In Teams, team owners must turn on the **Show members the option to @mention groups based on job title or department.
-This will notify everyone in that group.** setting for each of their respective teams.
+- **Team owners**: In Teams, team owners must select the **Show members the option to @mention groups based on job title or department.
+This will notify everyone in that group.** check box in team settings for each of their respective teams.

 ## Related articles